thegecko/theia/scripts/performance/README.md

 # Performance measurements

-This directory contains script that measure the start-up performance of the Theia front-end in both the browser and the Electron examples.
+This directory contains scripts that measure the start-up performance of the Theia frontend in both the browser and the Electron examples.

-The `browser-app`'s start-up time is measured using the timestamp of the `Largest contentful paint (LCP)` value.
+The frontend's start-up time is measured using the timestamp of the last recorded `Largest contentful paint (LCP)` candidate metric.

-The `electron-app`'s start-up time is measured using the timestamp of the hiding of the loading indicator node in the DOM.
-This is inferred from the last occurrence in the trace of a `HitTest` event on the `DIV` element that has the `theia-preload` and `theia-hidden` classes.

 ## Running the browser start-up script